baijuka/matzone_v1/TEST.md

 - The user can navigate to the about page by clicking the link in the navbar:

 **5. As a shopper I want to be able to	contact the site owner/business so that I can get answer to my questions or get more information about certain things.**
-- The user can navigate to the contact page by clicking the link in the navbar.
+- The user can navigate to the contact page by clicking the link in the navbar or in the footer.
 - There the user can fill in a contact form and send it to the site owner/business.

 **6. As a shopper I want to be able to	see reviews on the products so that I can make a better decision which product to buy.**